nicolocarpignoli/design-patterns-summary/README.md

 * Use cases:
   - Need for a separate logic for creation of objects
-  - Create familiy of related objects in a consistent way
+  - Create families of related objects in a consistent way
   - Hiding implementation of family objects (specific factories) and hiding client access to specific objects
   - Need for coherence between objects created from the same factory
   - Easy switching between different factories for the client